-- E-invoicing needs to be undertaken by registered taxpayers whose aggregate turnover in a financial year exceeds Rs.100 crore in respect to the supply of goods or services or both from April 1st 2020.
+- From October 1, 2020, e-invoicing needs to be undertaken by registered taxpayers whose aggregate turnover in any financial year from FY 2017-18 exceeds Rs.500 crore in respect to the supply of B2B goods or services or both.

-- Businesses below the Rs.100 crore turnover can voluntarily opt to undertake e-invoicing - the process is currently open to businesses to try on a voluntary basis.
+- Businesses below the Rs.500 crore turnover can voluntarily opt to undertake e-invoicing - the process is currently open to businesses to try on a voluntary basis.

 How does e-invoicing work?

-- The e-invoicing process is fairly easy.
-All you have to do is use the prescribed standardized format for invoice generation - your billing software provider will provide it to you in an updated software version.
-The Government has also empanelled eight billing software companies to help taxpayers easily adapt to e-invoicing.
+- The e-invoicing process starts with updating your current invoice format to the prescribed standardized invoice schema for invoice generation - your billing software provider will provide it to you in an updated software version.

-- Once you generate an invoice using the standardized e-invoice format, you need to share the invoice with the online Invoice Registration Portal which will validate your invoice and generate your Invoice Registration Number (IRN).
+- Once you generate an invoice using the standardized e-invoice schema, you need to share the invoice with the Invoice Registration Portal (IRP) which will validate your invoice and generate your Invoice Registration Number (IRN).